Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Convergence

 \section{Convergence}

-In this section we will present three convergence results of the coupled actor-critic flow.
-Firstly, we characterise the time derivative of the state-action value function along the approximate gradient flow for the policies. \begin{lemma} For all $t\geq 0$ and $(s,a) \in S \times A$, it holds that
+In this section we will present final three key components before we get to the final convergence result for the coupled actor-critic flow.
+First, we characterise the time derivative of the state-action value function along the approximate gradient flow for the policies. \begin{lemma} For all $t\geq 0$ and $(s,a) \in S \times A$, it holds that